-Forty-one per cent of resources from the first CCF were allocated to the environmental sector, where UNDP has taken the lead role among international agencies.
+11. Forty one per cent of the resources from the first CCF were allocated to the environmental sector, where UNDP has taken the lead role among international agencies.
 UNDP support in this sector has covered policy-making, institutional-building interventions and operational activities.
-Completed activities include training to strengthen the environmental management capacities of selected government institutions; employment/environmental pilot projects implemented municipalities in association with stakeholders; and preparation of a master plan for solid waste management.
+Completed activities include training to strengthen the environmental management capacities of selected government institutions; employment/environmental pilot projects implemented by municipalities in association with local stakeholders; and preparation for a master plan for solid waste management.
 A national strategy for sustainable development and the creation of a national council on sustainable development are still under discussion at the inter-ministerial level.
-A base has been established for further progress both at the national and municipal levels and a pattern for establishing a two-way connection between the central policy function and pilot activities at the local level has been successfully experimented.
+A base has been established for further progress both at the national and at the municipal level, and a pattern for establishing a two-ways connection between the central policy function and pilot activities at the local level has been successfully experimented.